Network Flow Log Audit with Cilium + CLS

 --set hubble.export.dynamic.config.content[0].fieldMask[8]=drop_reason_desc

-This configuration exports only DROPPED traffic and keeps only the key fields: time, source/destination Pod, IP, L4 protocol, verdict, and drop reason.
+The above configuration only exports dropped traffic, keeping only the key fields: time, source/destination Pod, IP, L4 protocol, verdict, and drop reason.

-fieldMask field paths use dots (.) to separate nested fields.
+Field paths in fieldMask use dots (.) to separate nested fields.
 The complete list of available fields is based on the Flow message in flow.proto.
 Common fields include:

 | Field Path | Description |